-The crackdown against the opposition has caused outrage among rights groups and many western governments.
+Ready for justice The crackdown against the opposition has caused outrage among rights groups and many western governments.

 In March, the US assistant secretary of state for African Affairs Tibor Nagy, told RFI that Cameroon would be "very wise" to release Kamto because his detention is widely perceived as politically motivated.